 inc

-A numeric scalar.
+A numeric scalar in (0, 1/2].
 Only relevant if prof = TRUE.
-The increment in return level by which we move upwards and downwards from the MLE for the return level in the search for the lower and upper confidence limits.
-If this is not supplied then inc is set to one hundredth of the length of the symmetric confidence interval for return level.
+The increment, a fraction of the length of the symmetric confidence interval for the m-year return level, by which we move upwards and downwards from the MLE for the return level in the search for the lower and upper confidence limits.

 type